ESSENTIALS OF DIAGNOSIS

 Drowning is a leading cause of death in children and highly preventable in all ages with implementation of educational and safety measures.
 Clinicians must provide patient education and guidance about drowning prevention.

 The patient’s appearance may vary from asymptomatic to marked distress with abnormal vital signs.
 Symptoms and signs include respiratory difficulty (dyspnea, cough, wheezing, apnea), trismus, chest pain, dysrhythmia, hypotension, cyanosis, and hypothermia (from cold water or prolonged submersion).
 A pink froth from the mouth and nose indicates pulmonary edema.
 Diarrhea and vomiting may be present.
-The patient may experience headache, neurologic deficits, and altered level of ...
+The patient may experience headache, neurologic deficits, and ...